 What would be your best advice to others thinking about living or working on the French Riviera?

-Be part of several support and networking groups and find a mentor programme or a business coach so that you can find your tribe and others in your industry or with similar sized businesses.
+Be part of several support and networking groups and find a mentor programme.
+Or consider a business coach so that you can find your group and others in your industry or with similar sized businesses.
 You will need that network not to sell to but to learn from.

-Entrepreneurship can be a lonely place to be without that and doing it all in a foreign language adds a layer of complexity.
+Entrepreneurship can be a lonely place to be without that.
+Not to mention that doing it all in a foreign language adds a layer of complexity.